docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 *******
 Type: ``Boolean``

-For :ref:`ListItem` objects only.
+For :ref:`listitem` objects only.
 When true, the item is marked with the platform-appropriate checkmark.
 When false, no checkmark is drawn, but space is reserved for it in the left margin, so that the item lines up with other checkable items.
 When ``undefined``, no space is reserved